crxjs/chrome-extension-tools/README.md

 <a href="https://www.extend-chrome.dev/rollup-plugin" rel="noopener">
   <img width=200px height=200px src="https://imgur.com/wEXnCYK.png" alt="rollup-plugin-chrome-extension logo"></a>

 The bundler configuration for a Chrome Extension can be pretty complex.
 This plugin makes it simple.

-Use `manifest.json` as the input.
-Every file in the manifest will be bundled or copied to the output folder.
+The manifest is front and center.
+Import your manifest to your config file and RPCE will do the rest.

 RPCE simplifies project config and supports many of Vite's features in the Chrome Extension environment, including HMR.

-## Vite Usage
+## Vite Usage (beta)

 Vite support is in beta!
 Check out this
 [90 second getting started guide](https://dev.to/jacksteamdev/create-a-vite-react-chrome-extension-in-90-seconds-3df7).